elvissteinjr/DesktopPlus/assets/readme.txt

 a new version to be installed, it is generally a recommended to use the latest builds of both.

+"The legacy SteamVR dashboard is active!
+Dashboard origin overlays are not able to update their position outside of the Desktop+ dashboard tab.":
+-
+This message appears when an older variant of the SteamVR dashboard is active.
+This typically happens when the Steam client isn't running or the newer dashboard was explicitly disabled in the SteamVR configuration.
+While the legacy dashboard is still officially supported in SteamVR for Steam-less enterprise use and Desktop+ tries to remain compatible, internal changes in SteamVR rendered some positioning features infeasible with it.
+Positioning for dashboard origin overlays will be impacted as described in the message.
+Everything else will still work as usual.

 License
 -------
 Desktop+ is licensed under the GPL 3.0.